 - Extensive investment data and information.
 Once you’re familiar with the market, a good broker must have updated and accurate investment data and information at hand to help you make better investment decisions.
 For example, a long-term investor should receive research on socio-economic trends, external developments, and industry analysis.
 If you’re a day-trader or trade in and out within hours, you should receive up-to-the-minute news updates and analysis of exchange rates, interest rates, political developments, foreign stock market indices, etc.

 - Fast and accurate order execution.
 Every broker competes to render such service as customer satisfaction will bring more business and trading volumes.
 Very short-term traders should select a broker with a sufficient number of marketing officers and telephone lines to handle the orders.

 - Good financial standing.
 The SET used to have 50 members.
 The closing of several brokerage firms in the aftermath of the economic crisis in 1997 caused much inconvenience and damage to a large number of investors.
 Sound financial standing is thus a prerequisite of a good broker.
 This can be assessed by studying the shareholder groups, company history, operating results, and company reputation.
 You should also get some information about their management team.

 - Documentation and after-sales services.
 Documentation is vital since it represents the formal contract between you and your broker, or, as already mentioned, between you and the SET.
-As for after-sales services, a number of brokers are using automatic account clearing and transfer.
+As for after-sales services, some brokers are using automatic account clearing and transfer.
 This requires flawless, easy-to-understand documentation that can be checked at all times.